yehia67/documentation/node-software/ict/0.1/references/configuration-options.md

-# Configuration settings
+# Configuration options

-**The configuration settings affect how a node behaves.
-You can edit the configuration settings either on the Ict website or in the configuration file.
+**The configuration options allow you to customize how your node behaves.
+You can edit the configuration options either on the Ict website or in the configuration file.
 This table displays information about the configuration fields and their default values.**

 |**Ict website**|**Configuration file** |**Description**|**Default**|
 |:-----|:----------|:------|:-----|